 NEXT i%

-Linear searches work.
-In fact, even on slow computers, it's sufficient for small datasets of maybe 10 to 20 entries.
+On very old computers, linear searches are sufficient for small datasets of maybe 10 to 20 entries.
 However, this method shows its weakness when attempting to parse larger arrays.
 The core issue is not so much how long it takes to compare two entries, but rather the amount of time we spend comparing stuff we shouldn't be comparing.
 Can we do better?
 I mean as a specie.
 Seriously people.
 I'm looking and judging right now.
 Looking and judging in a very condescending manner.

 DECLARE FUNCTION inList% (search AS STRING, lst() AS STRING, lstSize AS INTEGER)